hojimat/oldhomepage/blog/_posts/2018-8-9-gameoflife.md

 Can you imagine my surprise that I haven't found an object-oriented implementation of the game in Python --- all codes were either written in Java or in _imperative_ Python.

 So, I decided to build the model.
-I used to classes --- _Person_, which corresponded to each cell, and _Game_, which controlled the system dynamics.
+I used two classes --- _Person_, which corresponded to each cell, and _Game_, which controlled the system dynamics.
 A great [article by _Giorgio Sironi_](https://dzone.com/articles/oo-vs-functional-game-life) also adviced to create a third class _Generation_, but I didn't find it necessary.

 ### Model
 So, first, I imported three libraries that I used: